Discover more from Deploy Securely

 The most (potentially over-)hyped security risk with LLMs is unintended training.
 While you shouldn't dismiss it, I think something else is going to be a much bigger problem: sensitive data generation (SDG).

-This happens when a person or organization makes data available (intentionally or unwittingly) to an AI model that - by itself - the provider of information would not consider sensitive (as opposed to unintended training, where the data provided is itself sensitive).
-But when aggregated with other pieces of information provided in different contexts, the AI model can produce outputs the original provider would consider sensitive.
+makes data available (intentionally or unwittingly) to an AI model that - by itself - the provider of information would not consider sensitive (as opposed to unintended training, where the data provided is itself sensitive); and

 For example, according to the paper “Beyond Memorization: Violating Privacy via Inference with Large Language Models,” the authors found: